helemanc/parkinsons-speech-xai/README.md

 During this process, the results are stored in a `results` folder.
 If the folder does not already exist, it will be created automatically.
 The computed explanations are saved in subfolders named after the model used (e.g., `hubert` or `wavlm`).

 **Faithfulness Metrics**
 To compute the metrics on the overlap, the `--overlap` flag must be set to `True`, and the `--overlap_strategy` can be set to either `sum` or `prod`.
-This will allow the calculation of faithfulness metrics, specifically focusing on the intersection-over-union (IoU) between explanations from different methods, as shown in Fig. 2.
+This will allow the calculation of faithfulness metrics, specifically focusing on the intersection-over-union (IoU) between explanations from different methods.

-For the intersection strategy, the scatter plot in Fig. 2 illustrates how faithfulness metrics vary with increasing IoU.
-We observe a trend where greater mask overlap improves faithfulness metrics, particularly with metrics such as AD and FF.

-For the union strategy, we do not observe a linear trend with increasing IoU values, though union is more effective for some metrics (e.g., AD) on average.

-Overall, combining attribution strategies is most effective when the attributions are well-aligned, supporting the hypothesis that greater mask overlap improves faithfulness metrics.

 **Important Notes**
 ***Running Overlap***